 We have rehearsals at our Arts Partners in Residence locations: Revere Auditorium on Mondays and Wednesdays, and Indian Boundary Cultural Center on Tuesdays and Fridays.
 Depending on the timing of where we are in our production year, we might be experimenting with something new or making last minute decisions on a project we are about to present.
 We hold Open Rehearsals twice a year at each residency space where we show some of our rehearsal process along with some developed work.
 At the end of the Open Rehearsal the artists and the audience then have a chance to discuss the experience as a group.
 In addition we offer our monthly donors the ability to come to several rehearsals a year with a guest.
 Check out our calendar for scheduled events, and let us know if you would like to learn more about witnessing our rehearsal process.

 We teach somatically grounded classes using improvisation to support technique.
 Sequencing proximal and distal initiation through weighted limbs, we work for clarity of choice in using release.
 Class starts with ample time structured to arrive fully through guided improvisation by awakening our senses, fluid presence and organ support, getting all the creaks out, tuning our coordination with somatic surprises and acknowledging the others we are sharing space with.
 We then enter a progression from simple choreography exploring our relationship with the floor to voracious and detailed movement through space, harnessing upright explosions into pathways down and through and excavating a space of messy precision and organic acuity.
-We teach weekly professional level modern dance class at Lou Conte Dance Studios on Wednesdays at noon and frequently pop up with workshops and classes in other locations.
+We lead a regular movement series, called MOTOR, at Indian Boundary Cultural Center and frequently pop up with workshops and classes in other locations.
 For current teaching schedule visit our calendar; for booking please contact us.

 We like you.
 So we want to hang out with you more and get to know you.
 For some people, coming to our shows is the best way to do this.
 For others, coming to our dance classes works great.
 And for the rest of us, we have parties where we can chat about performance and also drink a cold one.
 During the parties we throw we’ll usually have a snippet of live performance from an upcoming event, show some video from past shows, give everyone an update on what we are up to and let you know how you can support those things coming to life.
 Check out our calendar to learn about the next party.